 If you have recent split from your partner and you have a joint account, financially delinking your accounts may stop their credit report history from affecting yours in the future.

 To maintain a good credit score, you need to be responsible.
-This involves keeping up with what you owe, spending your money responsibly, and understanding that while a “perfect” credit score can be onerous to obtain, it doesn’t mean that you will be turned away everywhere.
+This involves keeping up with what you owe, spending your money responsibly, researching online loans if needed, and understanding that while a “perfect” credit score can be onerous to obtain, it doesn’t mean that you will be turned away everywhere.

 If you know that you are unlikely to be able to make the repayments on time on any form of credit, then you may want to consider an alternative option, such as borrowing from friends and family, as defaults can have a negative impact on your credit score.